 1. Visit Jersey Zoo

-On the top of any list of top things to do in Jersey is a visit to Jersey Zoo, also known as Durrell Wildlife Park (it seems to switch between the two).
+Ranked first of any list of top things to do in Jersey is a visit to Jersey Zoo, also known as Durrell Wildlife Park (it seems to switch between the two).

 To find out more about Durrell’s life, I recommend reading his very amusing books, starting with My Family and Other Animals.